rm-controls/rm_controllers/rm_shooter_controllers/README.md

 ### Hardware interface type

-+ `JointStateInterface` Used to obtain the speed of friction wheel and trigger and the position of trigger .
++ `JointStateInterface` Used to obtain the speed of friction wheel and trigger wheel and the position of trigger .
-+ `EffortJointInterface` Used to send torque commands for friction wheels and trigger .
++ `EffortJointInterface` Used to send torque commands for friction wheels and trigger wheel .

 [![Build Status](http://rsl-ci.ethz.ch/buildStatus/icon?job=ros_best_practices)](http://rsl-ci.ethz.ch/job/ros_best_practices/)